LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-15-sprint-1-show-and-tell.md

 She found that there was a period of time where users do a lot of their own research; using the website quite a bit, looking at other applications to get a sense of what would be acceptable, and even using it to find an architect that had been successful in having applications approved.

-Claire had spent time analysing the types of customers that use planning services, which she'd used in her customer journey map.
+Claire had spent time analysing the types of customers that use planning services, which she'd used in her [customer journey maps](https://docs.google.com/presentation/d/1beqZGfdWqrFfq9ZNRAkYsVbRLNk3VOENPTRybQykhEk/edit?usp=sharing).
 Luiza is looking to echo this approach with some work Torchbox are doing on the results.

 ### Hertsmere